Have you ever struggled with forcing yourself to stay awake during a presentation? Don’t worry, you are not alone.

 Training: Your presentation can become a training session.
 You can organize a theoretical part and add a practical portion too, like quizzes and discussions.

 Graphs and Charts: One of the best ways to introduce your info is through statistical graphs and charts, combining survey and observational data.
 You can use visual animated scenes and infographics.

 Popular Misconceptions: People are often mistakenly drawn from one end to another due to inaccurate data.
 Help your audience avoid misunderstandings about entrepreneurs, investors, and business management in general.
 Your presentation will guide them in the right direction, drawing the line between truth and lie.

 Introduction to Business Topics: No matter the topic, it’s always useful to present basic ideas.
 Keep it short and clear.
 This can include an introduction to income statements, or any other important business concept.

-Stages of a Process: Don’t leave your audience confused with theory but let them see the practical stages of how things are accomplished. (e.g. “Seven Stages of a Company’s Lifecycle”)
+Stages of a Process: Don’t leave your audience confused with theory but let them see the practical stages of how things are accomplished. (e.g., “The Stages of User Journey”)